zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 ```

-Define the `_initializeControl` method that initializes the control, as in the following example.
+The third step is to define the `_initializeControl` method that initializes the control, as in the following example.

 ```typescript